CrowdNotifier/crowdnotifier-sdk-ios/README.md

 TODO

-## Apps using the N2Step-SDK for iOS
+## Apps using the CrowdNotifier-SDK for iOS

 TODO